donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 Distance is of no import to your shooting skills, and you are just as adept at picking off far away targets as those nearby.
 You suffer no penalties for shooting at extreme ranges.

 #edit kinda redundant with sharpshooter?
-## Speedreader
-Max: 1

-You read books at a voracious pace.
-You gain a +2 bonus when it comes to research and reading.
-If the speed at which you read is important during combat, a successful language test lets you read and fully comprehend a number of pages per round equal to the test’s SL.

-If you memorize spells from a written source, you may memorize them at twice the normal speed. #edit change with [[Wizardry]] rules also add war wizard to this!
 ## Spiderclimb
 Max: Strength